jon-stewart/wargames/crackme/antidebug/rootmeNoSoftBP/README.md

 This is the first good crackme on the rootme site (working through sequentially).
 Interesting anti-debugging trick that I will have to remember.

-Hand crafted assembly elf using syscall for IO.
+Hand crafted assembly using syscall for IO.
 The interesting parts are below:

     [0x08048080]> pdf@entry0